The Aviation Law Review: Russia

 iv Passenger rights

 Under the Rules, in cases of delay or cancellation of flights in certain circumstances passengers are entitled to a range of services including accommodation, food, and transfers to and from the airport.
 The Rules also deal with carriage of minors and disabled passengers.
 As a result of covid-19 pandemic, in 2020 the Air Code was amended to provide that in the event of certain extraordinary circumstances, a carrier may unilaterally change the terms and conditions of an air carriage contract or refuse to execute it and refund a passenger.
 Similarly, where a passenger opts to cancel an air carriage contract in the event of a high alert or emergency situation, they are entitled to a refund.

 Passenger rights have been widened by Russia's accession to the Montreal Convention.
-Notably, passengers will be able to make a claim for damage, injury or death before a court in a Montreal Convention Member State where the passenger is domiciled provided that the carrier has an office in and a connection to that country.
+Notably, passengers are able to make a claim for damage, injury or death before a court in a Montreal Convention Member State where the passenger is domiciled provided that the carrier has an office in and a connection to that country.

 Licensing of operations